 CenterPoint Energy is currently completing the detention pond.
 This detention pond complies with the City of Seabrook’s design standards manual, Section 5.7 Stormwater Detention – Wet Ponds, including the installation of an aeration system.
 The aeration unit will be maintained by CenterPoint Energy, or another company contracted to do so.

-As part of CenterPoint's ongoing commitment to providing safe and reliable energy to the Seabrook community, we are upgrading the overhead distribution infrastructure in this community for increased resiliency.
-Construction began on Monday, April 29 and is planned to continue through the end of May.
-This timeline can vary depending upon material availability, weather and other factors that impact similar construction projects.
+As part of CenterPoint's ongoing commitment to providing safe and reliable energy to the Seabrook community, the company upgraded the overhead distribution infrastructure in this community for increased resiliency.